mrzepinski/es6-guide/manuscript/strings.md

                   // 𠮷
 }
 ```
-We can also use **spread** operator to transform string into array with full Unicode support.
+We can also use **spread** operator to transform string into an array with full Unicode support.

 ```javascript
 let str = 'abc\uD842\uDFB7';